Rev. Karla Kamstra

 I am often asked which Essential Oil is my favorite.
 I can easily say the one I use the most is Copaiba.
 It is my favorite to use during a Reflexology session.
 Applied directly to the feet, Copaiba helps my clients feel soothed and relaxed.
 I personally use Copaiba as a pain reliever for achy muscles.
 Plus, it smells divine!

-Pre-pandemic you could most likely find me sitting in the front row of a concert, dining with my friends, or enjoying the Bloomington Salt Cave.
+Pre-pandemic you could most likely find me sitting up front at a concert, dining with friends, or enjoying the Bloomington Salt Cave.